sawcce/sawcce/README.md

 <br/>

-I'm comfortable with languages such as: Javascript/Typescript, Rust, Zig.
+I mainly use Javascript/TS and Rust on my projects currently.
+I have also been learning other languages such as Zig and Elixir in my free time.

 <br/>

 Web Frameworks I use:

 - React / Next
-- Svelte
+- Svelte / Sveltekit (although I haven't used it in a while)
-- Vue
+- Vue / Nuxt

 <br/>

-I use spacemacs, helix and VSCode as my code editors!
+I use spacemacs, helix and VSCode as my code editors! (also Android Studio and Intellij Idea occasionally)

 Currently coding on:
 - Windows